-§ 271-175 Publication of notice.
+§ 271-175.
+Publication of notice.

 Notice of public hearing on any application for a special exception as herein provided shall be given by the Village Clerk by the publication of a notice in the official newspaper of the Village specifying the time when and the place where such hearing will be held and in general terms describing the application.
-Such A notice shall be published once at least seven days prior to the date specified for such the hearing.
-In the event that such the hearing shall is not be concluded on the day so noticed or if such the public hearing shall be adjourned, no further notice or publication shall be required, provided that the adjourned or continued date be announced at said the hearing.
+A notice shall be published once at least seven days prior to the date specified for the hearing.
+In the event that the hearing is not concluded on the day so noticed or if the public hearing shall be adjourned, no further notice or publication shall be required, provided that the adjourned or continued date be announced at the hearing.

-Article XVIII Conditional Uses in Light Industrial District
+Article XVIII.
+Conditional Uses in Light Industrial District